bayfrontmedia/bones-service-rbac/docs/models/usermeta.md

 The `Bayfront\BonesService\Rbac\Models\UserMetaModel` is used to manage user metadata.

-This model uses the [HasProtectedPrefix](../traits/hasprotectedprefix.md)trait.
+This model uses the [HasProtectedPrefix](../traits/hasprotectedprefix.md) trait.

 Due to the way the field is stored in the database, meta values will always be returned as a string.
 By JSON-encoding and decoding the value, other data types can be preserved.